Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information

-\emph{$N$ bosonic qubits:} In the case of two-level systems in a Bose-Einstein condensate (e.g.\ \cite{riedelbohilietal10main}), all reduced density matrices coincide and are described by a single number: the maximal local eigenvalue.
-The entanglement polytopes are intervals from suitable constants $\gamma_{\mathcal C}$ to the value one.
-The most entangled (see below) states in any class are given by the Dicke basis states ($\gamma_{\mathcal C} > 0.5)$ and they include the GHZ state for $\gamma_{\mathcal C}=0.5$.
+Entanglement polytopes can also be constructed for quantum systems composed of bosons or fermions.
+Since the individual particles are indistinguishable, the reduced density matrices $\rho^{(k)}$ and their eigenvalues $\vec\lambda^{(k)}$ all coincide.
+In the case of qubits, the entanglement polytopes are therefore intervals describing the possible values of the maximal local eigenvalue for states in the class.
+For bosons, the right endpoint of the interval is always equal to one, corresponding to a coherent state, while the left endpoint $\gamma_{\mathcal C}$ corresponds to the most entangled states in the class.
+These are the symmetric Dicke states with mean spin $m \geq 0$ per particle, for which $\gamma_C = 0.5 + m$, and they include the GHZ state for $\gamma_C = 0.5$.
+In \cite{suppltext} we also describe the entanglement polytopes for the Borland--Dennis system, which is composed of three fermions with local rank six \cite{borlanddennis72}.

-Entanglement polytopes also give rise to single-number entanglement measures inferred from local information.
-Witnessing genuine multipartite entanglement as indicated above serves as one example.
-For a second example, consider the \emph{linear entropy of entanglement} $E(\psi) = 1 - \frac{1}{N}\sum_{j=1}^N \tr(\rho^{(j)})^2$ used, e.g., in metrology \cite{furuyanemespellegrino98main}.
-The polytope method allows us to bound the maximal entropy of entanglement distillable from the global state, even though only an exponentially small fraction of the state is known.
-For this, we note that $E(\psi)$ corresponds to the Euclidean length of the vector of local eigenvalues: shorter vectors imply more entanglement.
-In particular, the quantum states of maximal entropy of entanglement in a class $\mathcal C$ map to the point of minimal distance to the origin in the entanglement polytope $\Delta_{\mathcal C}$.
-Therefore: If the local eigenvalues of a given state lie only in entanglement polytopes that come close to the origin, then a high amount of entanglement can be distilled from the state.
-This observation can easily be turned into a more quantitative solution (see Supplementary Information).
+We can also obtain quantitative information about the multi-particle entanglement of a quantum state, e.g., by witnessing genuine $k$-partite entanglement \cite{guehne_multipartite_2005} using a generalization of the argument sketched above.
+Furthermore, we may consider the linear entropy of entanglement $E(\psi) = 1 - \frac{1}{N}\sum_{j=1}^N \mathrm{tr}(\rho^{(j)})^2$ used, e.g., in metrology \cite{furuyanemespellegrino98}.
+Entanglement polytopes allow us to bound the maximal linear entropy of entanglement distillable by SLOCC operations.
+Since $E(\psi)$ corresponds to the Euclidean length of the vector of local eigenvalues, shorter vectors imply more entanglement.
+In particular, quantum states of maximal entropy of entanglement in a class $\mathcal C$ map to the point of minimal distance to the origin in the entanglement polytope $\Delta_{\mathcal C}$.
+Therefore, if the local eigenvalues of a given state lie only in polytopes with small distance to the origin, a high amount of entanglement can be distilled.
+In \cite{suppltext} we turn this observation into a quantitative statement and describe a distillation algorithm.

-Generalizing an algorithm described in \cite{verstraetedehaenede-moor03main}, we even obtain a physical scheme for a distillation procedure without the need to learn the global state: Repeatedly perform local tomography and apply the stochastic local operation corresponding to the local density matrices themselves.
-If the operation has been performed successfully, the entropy of entanglement increases in every step and the eigenvalue vector flows to the closest point to origin in its polytope (\autorefdistillation{}).